jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *Make two modifications of your choice to the puf code above (fiddle with the divider_counter) and record the resulting patterns here:*

+I changed the divider_counter to 1000000 and it caused the LEDs to show numbers twice as often.
+I also changed the divider_counter to 100000 and it caused the LEDs to show numbers  10 times as often as 1000000 on the divider_counter.
+It also visibly counted faster during the second change.

 *Why doesn't this code work?
 It generates a bitstream:*

+Because the clock doesn't count that fast (20 counts per second).

 ![1553426398513](assets/1553426398513.png)